hujunhan/DeepST-Pytorch/README.md

 Put the data in the _data/_ folder

 ## Usage
-1. Optional: create a clean environment using Python3.6 (etc. conda) for testing
+1. Optional: create a clean environment (etc. conda create) using Python3.6 for testing
 2. install the requirement
     ```bash
     pip install -r requirement.txt